lospampa/parallel_computing/README.md

 For this exercise, you must apply the ```#pragma omp parallel```to parallelize the code [hello.c](src/hello/hello.c).
 For that, follow the steps below:
 1. In the terminal, go to the directory by typing : ```cd /src/hello```
 2. Compile the sequential code and execute: ```make && make run```.
-The output of this execution will be a single message *Hello World*.
+The output of this execution will be a single message

+        Hello World

 3. Parallelize the code [hello.c](src/hello/hello.c) with the OpenMP parallel constructor so that multiple *Hello World* are printed, one by each thread.
 Don't forget to save the modifications.
 4. When step 3 is done, edit the [Makefile](src/hello/Makefile) to include the flag ```-fopenmp```.
 Don't forget to save the modifications.
 5. Compile the OpenMP code and execute it: ```make && make run```.
 The output with two threads should be as follows: